learnapollo/learnapollo/content/tutorial-react/react-03.md

 }
 ```

-Note that we introduced the new required `data` prop and guarded its usage again with the boolean `data.loading`.
+Note that we introduced the new required `data` prop and guarded its usage again with `data.loading`.
 If an error occurs, we notify the user.

 Open [http://localhost:3000](http://localhost:3000) in your browser and you should see a list of pokemons.
-Click on a pokemon preview to move over to the detailed view.
+Click on a pokemon preview to see its detailed view.
 Click the cancel button to return back to your pokedex.

 ## Recap